le0kar0ub1/IWGrAPiC/README.md

 ## Philosophy

-When you want to create a project with the library `GrAPiC` just clone this repository, install all the dependencies with a command and create your project inside this repository.
+When you want to create some projects with the library `GrAPiC` just clone this repository, install all the dependencies with a command and create your projects inside this repository.

 So, you don't have to install permanently the library.